ysyk2021/the-resilient-entrepreneur-turning-setbacks-into-opportunities-and-learning-from-mistakes-to-build/src/chapter-9-2.md

-Chapter 9: Overcoming Common Entrepreneurial Challenges: Balancing Short-Term and Long-Term Goals
+Balancing Short-Term and Long-Term Goals
 =================================================================================================

 Balancing short-term and long-term goals is a common challenge for entrepreneurs.
 In this chapter, we will explore why balancing these goals is important and techniques for overcoming this challenge.